sgsbucket/animan-doc/docs/animan/show.md

 ### View Rendering Progress
 :::info
+Location:
+- Page: Profile
-- Location: (page) Profile / (tab) Render Progress
+- Tab: Render Progress
 :::

 The rendering progress can be viewed in this tab.
+Render progress supports all four render modes: Online, Offline, Preview and Thumbnail.

-Use the “Mode” dropdown menu to specify the rendering mode to view (Offline or Online).
+Use the "Mode" drop-down menu to specify the rendering mode to view: Offline or Online.

 <Screenshot image="/screenshot/show_render_progress.png">
   <ScreenshotMark x="11.5%" y="21%" width="22%" height="15%" textPosition="right" borderRadius="10px">